KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

 *Channels* connect the output values of the key frame animation to a specific node in the hierarchy.
 A channel's `sampler` property contains the index of one of the samplers present in the containing animation's `samplers` array.
-The `target` property is an object that identifies which node to animate using its `id` property, and which property of the node to animate using `path`.
+The `target` property is an object that identifies which node to animate using its `node` property, and which property of the node to animate using `path`.
 Valid path names are `"translation"`, `"rotation"`, and `"scale"`.

 Each of the animation's *samplers* defines the input/output pair: a set of floating point scalar values representing time; and a set of three-component floating-point vectors representing translation or scale, or four-component floating-point vectors representing rotation.
 All values are stored in a buffer and accessed via accessors.
 Interpolation between keys is performed using the interpolation formula specified in the `interpolation` property